Women, calcium, and osteoporosis?

 All body cells need calcium, but over 99 percent of the calcium in the body is used to strengthen bones and teeth.
 Calcium is also essential for blood clotting, muscle contraction, and nerve functioning.
 It's believed that a long-standing poor calcium intake contributes to osteoporosis, a condition where there's less bone mass throughout the body.
 This can lead to a decrease in height, hip fractures in old age, and eventual loss of teeth.

 If you want more information about calcium and how much you should be getting, you may want to talk to a nutritionist.
-If you are a Columbia student, you can make an appointment with a nutritionist by logging in to Open Communicator.
-Outside of Columbia, you may want to get a referral from your primary health care provider.
+You can get a referral from your primary health care provider.

 Here's something else you may not know: Dancing, yes dancing, can also improve bone health.
 Let's end on that note.